|

 dry.
 While at the shelter I discovered two cans of corn and some

 marshmallows.
 I gave one can to Tim and ate the other.
-I laid at

-of Spanish rice that Terri had given me, boosted with a package
+a dish of Spanish rice that Terri had given me, boosted with a package

 of ramen noodles.
 I topped it all off with chocolate pudding for